 Another way to visit the falls is to go through a lodge.
 Wakü Lodge is one of the better boutique lodges in the region and offers customized packages for visiting Angel Falls.
 Many of these packages include airfare to and from Puerto Ordaz.

 You can also book a flyover tour of the falls if the boat ride is too much of a time commitment.

 Again, we advise you to read the U.S. State Department’s advisory on traveling to Venezuela at this time.

 The busiest months of the year to visit Angel Falls are July, August, November, December, and January.
 This is when prices go up considerably, and you’ll be competing for the picturesque views with other visitors.
 Visitors who want to make a flyover tour can schedule them year-round, but if you’d like to visit on foot, you must arrive during the rainy season, from June through November.
-This is because the park has to ensure that the river level is high enough for the water to make it all the way to the Falls.
-There aren’t any organized trips to the area between January and May, but the park is still accessible.
+This is because the park has to ensure that the Carrao River level is high enough for the water to make it all the way to the falls.
+During the dry season between January and May, there aren’t any organized trips to the area, but the park is still accessible.

 What Will You See At Angel Falls?